Download a PDF of this brochure

 Ann Wilson — Singer, songwriter, guitarist, and producer who, along with her sister Nancy, became the core of the rock band Heart.

-Bill Withers — His fans say this singer and song writer combines a genuine and folksy feel with an immediately recognizable voice.
+Bill Withers — His fans say this singer and song writer combined a genuine and folksy feel with an immediately recognizable voice.

 Shane Yellowbird — This popular singer and songwriter has received awards from the Canadian Country Music Awards, the Canadian Aboriginal Music Awards and the Aboriginal People's Choice Music Awards.
 During a three-month period in the fall of 2007, he received eight awards.